 The Lord Mayor's Show app gathers no personal information and does not identify you in any way.
+It uses your location to help you enjoy and navigate the Show and to help us monitor congestion.

 On the day of the Show and within the processional area, the app will report your location at regular intervals.
 It does this in a completely anonymous way: basically, it says "someone is using the app at these coordinates".
 At Guildhall we project a live map onto the wall showing all the app users in the processional area.
 This gives us a way to visualise the overall density of the crowd and look out for dangerous congestion.